alanjames1987/marilyn/README.md

 });
 ```

-This code above will call output this.
+This code above will output this.

 ```
 I ran before